Granola-Team/site/src/astro/src/pages/FAQ/MinaFAQ.md

 A 'zkEVM' entry exists on the [the official roadmap published by the Mina Foundation](https://minaprotocol.com/mina-roadmap), but little else is known.
-It is not yet defined what, exactly, a 'zkEVM' is.
+As yet, there is no exact definition of a 'zkEVM'.

 <!--